ShaneBonkowski/shane-bonkowski-dot-com/app/comics/README.md

 - Duplicate one of the existing comic pages in `/app/comic`.
 - Rename the duplicated comic directory to `{comic-series-name}`.
-- ...FIXME: add details here...
+- Update the `comicData` variable in the `page.tsx` with information about your new comic.
+- Go into `/src/data/comic-data` and add a new variable for your new comic series.
+This is where in the future you can add any new entry into the series.
+In other words, each element in this list is a comic in your series.
+For now, just add the first comic you intend to create here.
+- Update the import `... from "@/src/data/comic-data";` to be your new "children comic data" for the series that we just created.
+- Update the `ComicContentLoader` call to use the new imported variable.

 If adding to an existing comic series:

-- ...FIXME: add details here...
+- Add the information for the new comic child to the correct `/src/data/comic-data` variable that corresponds to your series at the top.
 - It should be as simple as that!
-No need to do the further steps.
+No need to do any further steps!

 ### 3. Create a cover image for the comic series.